lextoumbourou/notes/notes/permanent/software-development-is-a-trade.md

 Yes, a survivorship bias is at play here - not everyone "made it".
 However, the other fellow students who found the software wasn't for them only took 3-6 months of their lives learning this instead of 3-10 years getting a degree.

 On the flip side, I'm nearly two years into a part-time Computer Science degree, and the engineering content is about 5-10 years behind what the industry is doing [^3].
 I haven't seen version control mentioned in a lecture once.
-Since I intend to study Computer Science, I am fine with this arrangement and enjoying the material.
+Since I intend to study *Computer Science*, I am fine with this arrangement and enjoying the material.
 However, it's a far cry from the knowledge required to productively operate as a junior web developer on a team of 10.

 That's not to say that the fundamentals aren't important or useful - they must be learned to progress into senior roles, and they typically can't be taught in depth at a short boot camp.
 However, I argue that **fundamentals are much more efficiently learned alongside a career as a practising software engineer**.